Iceland Symphony Orchestra: Rebranding and revitalization (1956–1982)

 In March 1956, advances were made towards restoring the ISO as a private institution and reinstating routine performances.
 A new board was appointed, headed by Ragnar Jónsson, book publisher and art patron.
 Operating summaries and work schedules gradually became better organized.
 The orchestra's title had previously been Sinfóníuhljómsveitin ("The Symphony Orchestra") but was now formally changed to Sinfóníuhljómsveit Íslands (The Icelandic Symphony Orchestra).
 Bjarni Benediktsson, minister of culture, was the main advocate of the new title and showed great interest in defining the orchestra as a national treasure.
 One factor of this approach was the idea of habitually touring the orchestra around the whole country instead of limiting concerts to Reykjavík alone.

 The ISO's first performance outside Reykjavík was in Akureyri on 21 May 1956.
-The following years, annual concert tours took place, normally at the end of the season.
+In the following years, annual concert tours took place, normally at the end of the season.
 Duration of tours was typically between one and two weeks.
 The orchestra's first trip abroad was to the Faroe Islands in 1977.

 The upsurge that started in 1956 was not to be long-lasting.
-In 1960, the orchestra's board found itself relapsing into financial difficulties, partly due to a high inflation which annually reduced the Icelandic króna's purchasing power by around 10%.
-Attendance to concerts remained moderate and earnings were negligible.
+In 1960, the orchestra's board found itself relapsing into financial difficulties, partly due to a high inflation that annually reduced the Icelandic króna's purchasing power by around 10%.
+Attendance to concerts remained moderate, and earnings were negligible.
 In February 1961, the board decided to seek renewed ties with RÚV and reshape the ISO as a de facto department of the radio.
-The board was divided on the issue and chairman Jónsson was opposed to the shift.
+The board was divided on the issue, and Chairman Jónsson was opposed to the shift.
 The final result, however, was a rearrangement of the orchestra as a subdivision of RÚV.
-The arrangement was intended as a temporary solution but remained unchanged until 1982 when Alþingi passed a law on the ISO.
-Collaboration with Þjóðleikhúsið remained virtually unchanged until 1971 when a contract was made between the two institutions, loosening the ISO's players from their former duties as unpaid participants in the theatre's performances.
+The arrangement was intended as a temporary solution but remained unchanged until 1982, when Alþingi passed a law on the ISO.
+Collaboration with Þjóðleikhúsið remained virtually unchanged until 1971, when a contract was made between the two institutions, loosening the ISO's players from their former duties as unpaid participants in the theater's performances.